CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

    - **Password:** <inject key="GitHubPassword"></inject>

+1. For the Device Verification Code, use the same credentials as in the previous step, open http://outlook.office.com/ in a private window, and enter the username and password used for the GitHub Account login.
+Copy the verification code and paste it into Device verification.

 ## Accessing the Azure Portal

 1. To access the Azure Portal, open the Edge browser from inside the environment and navigate to **[Azure Portal](https://portal.azure.com)**.

 1. On the **Sign in to Microsoft Azure** tab, you will see a login screen.
 Enter the following email/username and then click on **Next**.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>

 1. Now enter the following password and click on **Sign in**.

    * Password: <inject key="AzureAdUserPassword"></inject>

 1. If you see the pop-up **Stay Signed in?**, click No.